portnov/krita-bundler/README.md

 * dump-kpp.py - dump XML preset description from `*.kpp` preset file.
 * extract-external-links.py - output all references to other resource files from given resource files or bundles.
 * find-unused.py - find brush tip files (`*.gbr`, `*.gih` and so on), unused by your presets.
+* find-missing.py - detect brush tip files that were not included into bundle file.
+* add-to-bundle.py - add resources to bundle manually.

 USAGE: create-krita-bundle.py
 -----------------------------